 Basic net earnings per share is based on the weighted average number of shares outstanding during the period, while fully-diluted net earnings per share is based on the weighted average number of shares of common stock and potentially dilutive securities assumed to be outstanding during the period using the treasury stock method.
-Potentially dilutive securities consist of options and warrants to purchase common stock, and convertible debt.
+Potentially dilutive securities consist of options.
+The options are anti-dilutive due the Company's net loss.
 Basic and diluted net loss per share is computed based on the weighted average number of shares of common stock outstanding during the period.